nmoran/WordleStrategies/README.md

 ## Evaluating a strategy

-You may have notived in the example above, that the output is not deterministic.
+You may have noticed in the example above, the output is not deterministic.
 This is because the IncludeExclude strategy uses a random number generator to select which word (from the list of remaining valid words) to select at each turn.
 To get an idea of the typical performance of a strategy requires applying the strategy over and over again to a range of different words and compiling statistics.
 This can be achieved using the `play_n_games` methods, which returns an array of the number of attempts taken for each word.

 ```
 using Statistics